Energy-Based Models for Continual Learning: Rethinking Existing Continual Learning

 When used for continual learning, and in particular when used for class-incremental learning, softmax-based classifiers face several challenges.
-One important issue is that softmax-based classifiers compute the cross-entropy loss over all classes (or sometimes over all classes that have been seen so far).
+While the cross-entropy loss is designed for i.i.d. datapoints and labels, the data found in continual learning does not follow such a distribution.
 As a result, when training on a new task, the likelihood of the currently observed classes is increased, but the likelihood of old classes is too heavily suppressed since they are not encountered in the new task.
-The softmax operation introduces competitive, winner-take-all dynamics that make the classifier catastrophically forget past tasks.
+The softmax operation itself introduces competitive, winner-take-all dynamics that make the classifier catastrophically forget past tasks.
 We show such phenomenon of SBC in \sect{sec:qualitative}.